ghc/ghc/docs/users_guide/exts/type_applications.rst

 GHC also permits visible kind application, where users can declare the kind arguments to be instantiated in kind-polymorphic cases.
 Its usage parallels visible type application in the term level, as specified above.

+In addition to visible type application in terms and types, the type application syntax can be used in patterns matching a data constructor to bind type variables in that constructor's type.

 .. _inferred-vs-specified: